aayachit/SparkSQL/README.txt

-#task A and taskB:
+#TaskA:
+#Find the average number of bytes for lines of each response code.

+#TaskB:
+#Count the number of log entries that happen between two given timestamps.

-#to perform these tasks,spark and python2 should be working on the system.
+#to perform tasks,spark and python2 should be working on the system.

 #enter the following command to execute the file:
 spark-submit SparkSQL.py file://<file-location> <timestamp1> <timestamp2>